synic/dockerman/README.md

 # Simple Zero Dependency Task Runner

-This is a simple, zero dependency (except Python 3, which comes installed on most *nix operating systems) task runner.
+This is a simple, zero dependency (except Python 3, which comes installed on most *nix operating systems.
+Python 3.8.0 or greater is required) task runner.
 Similar to `make`, but meant to be used for non-C style projects.

 Python is ideal for this sort of thing, because it has a pretty comprehensive standard library; where most things you might need are built right in.
 However,